steveking-gh/brink/README.md

     // An output statement outputs the section to a file output foo;

-Running the command:
+Running brink on the file produces the expected message:

     $ brink hello.brink

-Produces `Hello World!` to the console.
+    Hello World!
+    $

 Brink also produced an empty file called `output.bin`.
 This file is the default output when you don't specify some other name on the command line with the `-o` option.
 Why is the file empty?
 Because nothing in our program produced output file content -- we just printed the console message.

 Let's fix that.
 We can replace the `print` command with the `wrs` command, which is shorthand for 'write string':